daadestroyer/fullstack-blogging-application/README.md

 # fullstack-blogging-application
-This is a fullstack blogging application where backend is developed in cutting edge java technologies like Spring boot , Spring Data JPA , Spring Security , JWT Authentication and Authorization , Roles based Authentication .
+This is a fullstack blogging application where backend is developed in latest cutting edge java technologies like Spring boot , Spring Data JPA , Spring Security , JWT Authentication and Authorization , Roles based Authentication .
 Here in this project i have used Swagger also to document the API

 #### Project Structure